yaakovbeiss-zz/Guitar-Hero/project-proposal.md

 In addition to the entry file, there will be three scripts involved in this project:

-`display.js`: this script will handle the logic for creating and updating the necessary Canvas and WebGL elements and rendering them to the DOM.
-This script will be responsible for the visual aspect of the game.
+`channel.js`: This script will handle the logic for creating and updating the necessary Canvas and WebGL elements and rendering them to the DOM.
+It will also keep track of the location of the current note.

-`playerControls.js` This script will keep track of the player location, and keep a tally of the points a player scores.
-It will also handle login to see if the player is in the right zone and presses the right key.
+`button.js` This script will keep track of the players input via the button.
+Should the player press the button while the channel is aligned, a sound will play.
+It will also be responsible for the button image to be rendered, depending on where the button is pressed or not.

-`musicPlayer.js`: this script will handle the music logic behind the scenes.
-The musicPlayer will hold an array of audio clips that will be conditionally played depending on where the character in the playerControls.js file is located, and if the play button was pressed.
+`SoundGenerator.js`: this script will handle the music logic behind the scenes.
+The musicPlayer will hold an array of audio clips that will be conditionally played depending on where the note in the channel.js file is located, and if the play button was pressed.

 ### Implementation Timeline

 **Day 1**: Setup all necessary Node modules, including getting webpack up and running and `Howler.js` installed.
 Write a basic entry file and the bare bones of all 3 scripts outlined above.
 Learn the basics of `Howler.js`.
 Goals for the day:

-- Get a yellow bundle with `Browserify`
+- Get a yellow bundle with `webpack`
 - Learn enough `Howler.js` deconstruct audio files
 - Learn Canvas to render an object